How to get out of credit card debt without paying? Legally, can I walk away from my debt without paying?

 For more options, check out the 10 Best Ways to Clear Credit Card Debt – After COVID-19.

 Dori Zinn, from Bankrate.com, explains: “If you stop paying your credit card bill, it gets turned into collections and your credit score tanks.
 But there’s a statute of limitations for how long creditors can sue you for outstanding credit card debt, which varies from 3-10 years in most states.
-You could skip payments, but you might be liable for them later.
+So you could skip payments, but you might be liable for them later.
 Even at that point, if you are sued for outstanding payment, you most likely wouldn’t win the case.”

 Will you eventually get sued over unpaid credit card balances if you don’t do anything at all?

 There’s a good chance that you will get sued over an unpaid credit card balance before the statute of limitations expires.
-Consequently, consider one of the above-mentioned credit card relief options.
-You can still get sued after joining a debt relief program but the longer you let the unpaid bill sit the more likely your chance of getting sued is.

 Am I more likely to get sued with validation or settlement?

 Another benefit of a validation program is that all collection activity must stop after an account gets disputed.